-Having Low Levels of This Nutrient Can Shorten Your Life, New Study Says
+Having Low Levels of Omega-3 Can Shorten Your Life, New Study Says

 In recent years, lots of studies have looked at the relationship between eating healthy fats and one's heart health.
 However, a new paper has zeroed in on how one particular fatty acid impacts not only cardiovascular health, but also overall wellness and longevity.
 From the researchers' conclusion—and their approach to the analysis—the effect of this diet upgrade seems clear.